jeromezero/proxy/drafts/proxy.md

 "I've been thinking about what you said.
 About taking a lover.
 Maybe we should do it.
 Take lovers."

-"Sure," I say.
 "Why not?"
+I say.

 Do you know your wife wants to sleep with other men?
 How would you react in my place?
 Would you be angry?
+Should *I* be angry?

 I feel like less of an intruder.

-I think of the line from your poem.
+Your poem rings in my ears.

 > I am so out of touch with my own emotional experience that I seldom have an accurate understanding of my own feelings--in fact, I tend to transmute every stimulus into an expression of sexuality.

-"Sure," I say.
-"Whatever you want."
+"Whatever you want," I say.

 I don't know how I feel about this.
 It excites me.
+It troubles me.
 It sets some pinwheel spinning.
-Some unfamiliar feeling begins to stir.
+An unfamiliar feeling begins to stir.

-If she is inclined to take other lovers ...
-I am an other lover.
-I am a stranger in this house, though she does not know it.

 "Great," says your wife, who is my wife too, if only by proxy.
 "Because I was hanging out with an old friend when I went back home.
 Nothing happened ... but we've been texting.
 We used to hook up, years ago.
 He's got a girlfriend now, but we were texting, and it just sort of came up.
 He's coming to town on Sunday.
 We're getting a hotel room."